 In 2012, American Express amplified the campaign by helping small business owners promote their businesses.
 The credit card company offered small business owners free personalized ads to spread across the web.
 That year, an estimated $5.5 billion was spent at small businesses nationwide.
 By 2013, communities began celebrating the holiday by pledging support to their local businesses and organizations.

 In 2015, the number of people who shopped at small businesses on Small Business Saturday increased by 8% from 2014 to more than 95 million people and spending reached $16.2 billion.
-While 2016 and 2017 saw slight decreases in consumer spending at small businesses on Small Business Saturday, 2018 saw an increase to $17.8 billion.
+Consumer spending has continued to grow with online shopping becoming a more common way for small businesses to sell their products.
+Online spending grew 13% between 2019 and 2020 and continued to grow at a slower rate of 2% in 2021.

 Today, most Americans know what Small Business Saturday is and, of those who participate, nearly all recognize how important the holiday is to their communities.